-At a controller shutdown the Controller System log automatically is sent out on the Control Network as a broadcast message.
-It is fetched and stored in the working folder for the MMS Server on all computeors running an MMS Server.
+At a controller shutdown, the Controller System log is automatically sent out on the Control Network as a broadcast message.
+It is fetched and stored in the working folder for the MMS Server on all computers running an MMS Server.